-The stability of suspensions used for the electronic field is critical for guaranteeing the level of quality associated with high-technology end-products.
-For example, ultra-high definition displays rely on unique optical coatings and surface engineering of thin film structures to generate images of high-quality.
-Chemical-mechanical polishing (CMP) uses slurries to polish the surfaces of semiconducting materials.
+The stability of suspensions used in the electronic field is critical for guaranteeing the level of quality associated with high-technology end-products.
+For example, ultra-high definition displays rely on unique optical coatings and surface engineering of thin film structures to generate images of high quality.
+A chemical-mechanical polishing (CMP) uses slurries to polish the surfaces of semiconducting materials.
 The functionalities of fuel cells and batteries are improved with solution-processed nanoparticle coatings.
 There are myriad examples of the use of suspensions in established and cutting-edge electronic applications.
-Stability tests of suspensions can ensure that electronic devices in commercial and industrial spaces are fit for requirement.
+Stability tests of suspensions can ensure that electronic devices in commercial and industrial spaces are fit for requirements.

 Here we will explore the importance of stability tests in electronics engineering with a focus on the use of chemical slurries in CMP processing.

 CMP techniques use abrasive and corrosive chemical slurries to planarize the surfaces of substrate materials in preparation for lithographic electronic printing.
 Cerium(IV) oxide, or ceria, is routinely used as a chemical catalyst in the abrasive process.
 It accelerates the weakening of metallic surface particles on the semiconductor substrate and a mechanical polishing pad removes these particles from the surface.
 This process reduces topographic irregularities to provide a surface that is flat at the Angstrom level.